Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 Flexibility vs Lack of Structure in Working Online from Home

-In the beginning, flexibility felt like a dream.
+In the beginning, it all felt so easy, almost like a dream.

 I could wake up late, work at midnight, and take breaks whenever I wanted.
 No boss, no fixed hours—just me and my laptop.
 It felt like I had finally taken control of my life.